 Meats, poultry, and fish

-Add leftover cooked meats to soups, casseroles, salads, and omelets.
+Add cooked meats to soups, casseroles, salads, and omelets.

 Mix diced and flaked cooked meat with sour cream and spices to make dip.

 Beans, legumes, nuts, and seeds

 Sprinkle seeds or nuts on desserts like fruit, ice cream, pudding, and custard.
 Also serve on vegetables, salads, and pasta.

 Spread peanut or almond butter on toast and fruit or blend in a milk shake.

 Melt over potatoes, rice, pasta, and cooked vegetables.